The Timeline - Serious Business

 spent more on modding existing games rather than creating full games.

-Follow me on Twitter or join the mailing list to get updates when this page is updated.
+Follow me on Twitter to get updates when this page is updated.

 At this point I decide to quit my job developing software used in oil refineries.
 I start my own business and take contract work, all while developing a start-up website idea with a friend.
 The start-up never took off.
 Someone else succesfully excuted the same idea later, we were too early I think.
 This all lead to more web development work directly with clients.
 However in return I spent much less time programming or modding for fun.